MichalPokojny/MyProject3-TheBattleShipGame/README.md

 ## Deployment

-- The site was deployed to GitHub pages and Heroku using Code Institute mock terminal.
-The steps to deploy are as follows:
+- The site was deployed to GitHub pages and Heroku using the Code Institute mock terminal.
+The steps involved in deployment are as follows:

 - GitHub repository:

-  - In the GitHub repository, navigate to the Settings tab
+  - In the GitHub repository, navigate to the "Settings" tab.
-  - From the source section drop-down menu, select the Master Branch
+  - From the source section drop-down menu, select the "Master Branch".
-  - Once the Master Branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+  - Once the Master Branch has been selected, the page will automatically refresh displaying a detailed ribbon to indicate the successful deployment.

   The live link can be found here - https://github.com/MichalPokojny/MyProject3-TheBattleshipGame

   - The game can be also deployed on GitPod.
 The steps to deploy are as follows:
-   - In the gitpod workspace go to MyProject3 The Battleship Game and click on the run.py
+   - In the GitPod workspace, navigate to "MyProject3 The Battleship Game" and click on "run.py".
-   - Once opened, in the terminal type: python3 -m run.py
+   - Once opened in the terminal, type "python3 -m run.py".
-   - Game will start in terminal
+   - The game will start in the terminal.

 - To Fork this repository:

   - Navigate to GitHub project repository [My Project3 The Ultimate Battleship Game](https://github.com/MichalPokojny/MyProject3-TheBattleshipGame)
-  - In the right-hand corner see the "Fork" section and click on it.
+  - Click on the "Fork" section in the right-hand corner.
   - Select an owner for the forked repository.
-  - Click Create fork button.
+  - Click "Create fork" button.

 - Heroku deployment: